amancrackpot/Fast-Neural-Style/README.md

 Note: Training has been shown only for few styles to keep the size of ipynb file small

 # What it is?
 We are trying to transfer style of one image over another without loosing its content.
+With this you can be an artist yourself and convert your boring photos into a piece of art within seconds!
 Since a picture is worth than a thousand words, below are some results which will clearly demonstrate this

 ## Style Image:
 ![image](https://github.com/amancrackpot/Fast-Neural-Style/blob/master/Results/rain%2Cjpg.jpg)